father and child

 quashing unfounded vindictive claims of domestic violence

-Our family law mission is to make sure that every man facing divorce or separation has equal access to his children and that he has enough financial integrity left after the case is finalized to live with honor and dignity.
+Our driving mission as family law attorneys is to make sure that every man facing divorce or separation has equal access to his children and that he has enough financial integrity left after the case is finalized to live with honor and dignity.

 • Aspen